Red Wings pitcher brings unique mustache and ballet background to Rochester

 Well before Mengden was rocking his signature curly stache, he was just a kid from Texas.
-Obsessed with baseball in a family full of dancers.
+He was obsessed with baseball in a family full of dancers.

 “All of my siblings kind of started out dancing,” said Mengden.
 “Even my older sister was a tapper.
 All three of the younger ones do ballet.
 They just loved it.
 Took off with it and really excelled.”

-His Mom convinced him to try dancing out one year but it didn’t go so well.
+His Mom convinced him to try dancing out one year but it didn’t go very well.

 “I did tap, ballet, modern jazz,” said Mengden.
 “I did it for a year.
 I was like I’d much rather play basketball, swim, play soccer and baseball.
 I don’t want to do the whole dance thing.”